Tamanas007/Synergy25-Deepfake-Challenge/README.md

 Step 3: Final Prediction

 Run the predict_final.py script.
 This loads the champion model from Step 2, runs it on the 500 test images, and generates the final teamname_prediction_FINAL.json file.
+# Recommendation
+use TTA for predicting on Test set